gabrielsoltz/metahub/README.md

 You can create a CSV custom report from your findings, adding MetaChecks and MetaTags as part of them.

-> You can customize which MetaChecks and MetaTags to use as column headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
-If the MetaChecks or MetaTags you specified as columns don't exist for the affected resource, they will be empty.
-You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
-If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enabled `--meta-checks --meta-tags`)

 <p align="center">
   <img src="docs/imgs/csv-export.png" alt="csv-example"/>
 </p>

 ## Customize HTML or CSV Outputs

-> You can customize which MetaChecks and MetaTags to use as column headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
+You can customize which MetaChecks and MetaTags to use as column headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
 If the MetaChecks or MetaTags you specified as columns don't exist for the affected resource, they will be empty.
 You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
 If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enabled `--meta-checks --meta-tags`)

 For example,  you can generate a html output, with MetaTags and add "Owner" and "Environment" as columns to your report using: